baz1389/Project-2-front-end/README.md

 ##Overview

 This project was designed and cloned after a combination of [Urban Dictionary](http://www.urbandictionary.com/) and [Dictionary.com](http://dictionary.reference.com/).
-This single-page application (SPA) allows users to read, search, define and update words or idioms/phrases.
+This single-page application (SPA) allows users to read, search, define, and update words or idioms/phrases.
 Users must create an account before being able to use the site's functionality.

 To see the **back-end** repository, click [here](https://github.com/baz1389/project2-api).